Dialogic Skills: Debate vs Dialogue

 What you hear and see may disgust you, but pausing your reaction may enable further understanding.
 Much of our reactions are automatic, but take notice of them and then put them aside.
 Framing them in terms of S.C.A.R.F. and Identity both yours and others’ will help to open up space for them within yourself.

-Even with dialogic skills straightforward dialogue may be too difficult because:
+Even with dialogic skills, straightforward dialogue may be too difficult because:

 We either do not engage initially or have too much difficulty opening up because we are too triggered from the start.